CandlePlatforms/devdocs/docs/validate/delegate.md

 ---
 id: delegate
 title: Become a Delegator
-description: Learn how to become a delegator on the Polygon Network.
+description: Learn how to become a delegator on the Candle Network.
 keywords:
   - docs
   - matic